 As Christ’s followers, we have the Holy Spirit within us to guide us into all truth.
 But if we neglect His divine leadership and insist on going our own way?
 Then the Lord will let us face the consequences until we finally repent and turn back to Him.

 Disobedience to God has major consequences.
 When we stubbornly refuse to listen to the Lord and his laws, we can expect the following results:

-6 Consequences of Disobedience to God
+6 Consequences of Disobedience in the Bible

 We’ll start to question our decision and wonder if we made a wrong choice.
 God’s actions at the Tower of Babel demonstrate how He brings confusion when we make decisions without God’s approval.
 Not only were the people’s plans frustrated.
 But God accomplished His will despite them, as they scattered over the surface of the earth.
 “God is not the author of confusion…” (1 Corinthians 14:33).

 We’ll experience internal conflict when the Holy Spirit gives us an uneasiness, inadequacy, and doubt over our wrong choice.
 “Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you…” (Ephesians 4:31).